TITHI-KHAN/Statistics-for-Data-Science/README.md

 **To create a boxplot, you can follow these steps:**

-1. Gather your dataset: Collect the numerical data that you want to visualize using a box plot.
+1. **Gather your dataset**: Collect the numerical data that you want to visualize using a box plot.

-2. Determine the key components: Identify the minimum, first quartile (Q1), median (Q2), third quartile (Q3), and maximum values of your dataset.
+2.**Determine the key components**: Identify the minimum, first quartile (Q1), median (Q2), third quartile (Q3), and maximum values of your dataset.

-3. Calculate the interquartile range (IQR): Subtract Q1 from Q3 to obtain the IQR.
+3. **Calculate the interquartile range (IQR)**: Subtract Q1 from Q3 to obtain the IQR.

-4. Identify any outliers: Determine if there are any values that fall below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR.
+4. **Identify any outliers**: Determine if there are any values that fall below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR.
 These values are considered outliers and may be plotted individually as points.

-5. Set up the box plot: Draw a number line or axis to represent the range of your dataset.
+5.**Set up the box plot**: Draw a number line or axis to represent the range of your dataset.
 Place a box that spans from Q1 to Q3 on the number line.
 Draw a line within the box to represent the median (Q2).

-6. Add whiskers: Extend lines, known as "whiskers," from the box to the minimum and maximum values that are not considered outliers.
+6. **Add whiskers**: Extend lines, known as "whiskers," from the box to the minimum and maximum values that are not considered outliers.

-7. Plot outliers: If there are any outliers, plot them individually as points outside the whiskers.
+7. **Plot outliers**: If there are any outliers, plot them individually as points outside the whiskers.

-8. Label and title: Add appropriate labels to the number line, box, whiskers, and outliers.
+8. **Label and title**: Add appropriate labels to the number line, box, whiskers, and outliers.
 Provide a title that describes the dataset or the purpose of the box plot.

 **Quartile & Percentile:**

-The first quartile (Q1) corresponds to the 25th percentile, which means 25% of the data falls below Q1.
+The **first quartile (Q1)** corresponds to the **25th percentile**, which means 25% of the data falls below Q1.

-The second quartile (Q2) is the median and corresponds to the 50th percentile, indicating that 50% of the data falls below Q2.
+The **second quartile (Q2)** is the median and corresponds to the **50th percentile**, indicating that 50% of the data falls below Q2.

-The third quartile (Q3) corresponds to the 75th percentile, where 75% of the data falls below Q3.
+The **third quartile (Q3)** corresponds to the **75th percentile**, where 75% of the data falls below Q3.

 ![image](https://github.com/TITHI-KHAN/Statistics-for-Data-Science/assets/65033964/cf87dedc-c16c-426c-bb46-079be43057d5)